pair_style born command

 These styles can only be used via the pair keyword of the run_style respa command.
 They do not support the inner, middle, outer keywords.

 The born/coul/long style is part of the KSPACE package.
-It is only enabled if LAMMPS was built with that package (which it is by default).
+It is only enabled if LAMMPS was built with that package.
 See the Making LAMMPS section for more info.